valentiniljaz/cordova-nfc-plugin/README.md

 # cordova-nfc-plugin
-This Plugin reads NfcV Tags.
+This Plugin reads any Tech-Tag.

 Usage:
 ----------------------------------------------------
 ####`NfcTech.addTechListener(function (win, fail));`

-Adds a Listener for Tags with NfcV-Technology.
+Adds a Listener for Tags with any Technology.

 win-Function returns Tag-ID